canonical/real-time-ubuntu-docs/docs/how-to/uc-image-creation.rst

 ----

 This guide provided a very basic setup to configure Ubuntu Core for real-time processing and create a bootable OS image for it.
-For production, the operating system configuration involves many more steps, such as network configuration, user management, and full disk encryption.
+For production, the operating system configuration involves many more steps, such as network configuration and full disk encryption.
+The device will also need a serial assertion to authenticate itself and receive for example updates to the real-time kernel snap from a dedicated Snap Store.

 The `Ubuntu Core documentation`_ is the best place to continue to learn about the various aspects.

 ..
 LINKS